Testing for cystic fibrosis carriers in families

 • show them the information on this page

-• send them our GP letter, which contains information for GPs to support access
+• send them our GP letter, which contains information for GPs to explain who is eligible for carrier testing in England

 • contact our Helpline.